roselykm/beginner-react-boilerplate/README.md

     git add .gitignore && git commit -m "Add .gitignore with node_modules"
     ```

-   or you the git utilities in VSCode to commit
+   or use the git utilities in VSCode to commit

 5) Make two directories named "public" and "src" inside the project directory
     - "public" folder contains all static assets like images, svgs, etc